sequelize/sequelize/docs/querying.md

 `Sequelize.IndexHints` includes `USE`, `FORCE`, and `IGNORE`.

-See https://github.com/sequelize/sequelize/issues/9421 for the original API proposal.
+See [Issue #9421](https://github.com/sequelize/sequelize/issues/9421) for the original API proposal.